 23rd.: When We All Pray

-The book of 1st Chronicles starts out with a long list of genealogies.
+The book of 1st Chronicles starts out with long lists of genealogies.

 One such short story is found in 1st Chr.
 5:18-22.